 So if you want to do your granny a favor, buy her a logic training game on her console.

-More findings from this study:
+More findings from this study made at Hospice Cincinnati are:

 - Elderly people take less time to solve on paper than on the console